 On Saturday, June 20 the Braves will host the Heritage Weekend Fantasy Camp.
 Braves Alumni will host high school baseball players for a three hour instructional clinic focus on hitting, pitching and fielding.
 Braves Alumni will also participate in a Q & A panel and share their experience in the Major Leagues.

-Prior to the Braves vs Mets game later that evening, the Braves will honor former Negro League players and will close out weekend celebration with a post-game concert featuring Boys II Men presented by Coca-Cola and Delta Air Lines.
+Before the Braves play the Mets on Saturday, June 20, Atlanta native Yung Joc will perform a pregame concert in the Plaza.
+Later that evening, the Braves will honor former Negro League players and will close out weekend celebration with a post-game concert featuring Boys II Men presented by Coca-Cola and Delta Air Lines.